Peanuts (100 G) and Apples (1 Medium (2 3/4 Inches Dia) (Approx 3 Per Lb))

 Pair with Protein

-Consume apples and peanuts along with a source of lean protein such as grilled chicken or turkey slices.
-Protein can help slow down the absorption of sugars.
+Combine apples and peanuts with a source of lean protein such as grilled chicken, tofu, or a boiled egg.
+This can help slow down the absorption of sugars and stabilize blood sugar levels.

 Add Healthy Fats